kongware/scriptum/README.md

 ## Representation of Types

-The type validator operates at runtime and thus can represent types as first class `String`s, which allows some beneficial operations as we will see later on.
-As I have already mentioned only function types have to be explicitly annotated.
-Here is a simple function type:
+The type validator operates at runtime and thus can represent types as first class `String`s, which allow some useful operations as we will see later on.
+Here is our first simple type:

     "Number => String"